ppXD/NMediator/README.md

 ```

 ## Handler
-Each message contract has a corresponding handler interface
+Each message contract has a corresponding handler interface.
 - `ICommandHandler<in TCommand>`,`ICommandHandler<in TCommand, TResponse>`
 ```csharp
 public class ExampleCommandHandler : ICommandHandler<ExampleCommand>